Market Trends & ResearchHere's How Many Years It Takes to Save for A Home In...

 Key Findings

-- On the other hand, it takes only 2.25 years for a family in Detroit to afford the 20% down payment on a home, which is around four months shorter than our reporting last year.
+• On the other hand, it takes only 2.53 years for a family in Detroit to afford the 20% down payment on a home.

-- California outranks all other states, with six cities in the top 10, including Los Angeles, Irvine, San Diego, Long Beach, Anaheim, and Santa Ana.
+• California outranks all other states, with six cities in the top 10, including Los Angeles, Irvine, Anaheim, Long Beach, San Jose, and San Diego.

-- The barrier to homeownership is generally lower in the Midwest and South.
-In Chicago, the third most populous U.S. city, it takes 4.73 years for a household to qualify for a mortgage with 20% down.
-This number is 6.23 years lower than the largest city, New York, and 11.01 years lower than Los Angeles.
+• The barrier to homeownership is generally higher along the West and East coasts.
+In Chicago, the third most populous city in the U.S., it takes 4.66 years for a household to qualify for a mortgage, with 20% down.
+This number is 6.19 years lower than the largest city, New York, and 9.44 years lower than Los Angeles.

 The 5 Cities with the Biggest Barrier to Homeownership